 If you want to guarantee your spot at Morimoto Asia, then I definitely recommend booking your reservations in advance.

-Because I have always went last minute, I never sat at a table due to the long wait time.
-On each occasion I have sat at the sushi bar and now I love that type of experience while dining at this restaurant inside of Disney World.
+Because most times I go last minute, I hardly ever sit at a table due to the long wait time.
+On most occasions I sit at the sushi bar and now I love that type of experience while dining at this restaurant inside of Disney World.

 You can book your reservation for Morimoto Asia in Disney Springs with the My Disney Experience app up to 180 days prior to your visit.
 You may also call (407) 939-6686.